asmiarowski/adverity-challenge/README.md

 ./gradlew build asciidoctor
 ```

-The documentation will be available in `{projectDir}/build/asciidoc/html5/index.html`
+The documentation will be available in `{projectDir}/build/asciidoc/html5/index.html`.

+Postman collection is also available for convenience in `{projectDir}/postman` directory.

 ## Test application